Skip to main content

 About the Collection

-BMC Pregnancy and Childbirth is calling for submissions to our Collection on Weight stigma in pregnancy and postpartum.
+BMC Pregnancy and Childbirth called for submissions to our Collection on Weight stigma in pregnancy and postpartum.

 Weight stigma is discrimination based on bias against individuals who are seen as being above or below an ‘ideal’ weight.
 In healthcare settings, weight stigma can lead to delayed care, misdiagnosis, and poor patient-provider relationships.
 In pregnancy care, concerns with adequate vs. excessive weight gain can further exacerbate negative experiences of pregnant individuals who have previously experienced weight stigma or are experiencing excessive or inadequate weight gain, while pressure to “lose the baby weight” soon after birth can exacerbate the difficulties of the postpartum period.
 Women’s exposure to weight stigma during and after pregnancy can affect their mental health, their attitudes toward food and physical activity, and their healthcare seeking behaviors.
 This can lead to poorer maternal and neonatal outcomes including excessive or inadequate gestational weight gain, preterm birth, neonatal morbidity, and perinatal mood and anxiety disorders.

-BMC Pregnancy and Childbirth is launching a new Collection, ‘Weight stigma in pregnancy and postpartum,’ to bring together research about the effects of weight stigma and weight bias on currently and recently pregnant individuals, as well as effective strategies to prevent and mitigate it.
-Topics of interest include, but are not limited to, gestational weight gain, obesity, postpartum weight loss, mental health, healthcare provider bias, missed or delayed diagnoses, pregnancy outcomes, and the role of healthcare providers in perpetuating or mitigating weight stigma during and after pregnancy.
-The Collection welcomes quantitative and qualitative research from around the globe addressing weight stigma in pregnancy and postpartum.
+BMC Pregnancy and Childbirth launched a new Collection, ‘Weight stigma in pregnancy and postpartum,’ to bring together research about the effects of weight stigma and weight bias on currently and recently pregnant individuals, as well as effective strategies to prevent and mitigate it.
+Topics of interest included, but were not limited to, gestational weight gain, obesity, postpartum weight loss, mental health, healthcare provider bias, missed or delayed diagnoses, pregnancy outcomes, and the role of healthcare providers in perpetuating or mitigating weight stigma during and after pregnancy.
+The Collection welcomed quantitative and qualitative research from around the globe addressing weight stigma in pregnancy and postpartum.

 Image credit: Andrey Popov / Stock.adobe.com